Bonobo: Peacefulness

 Bonobos are far less violent than chimpanzees, though, as lethal aggression is essentially nonexistent among bonobos while being not infrequent among chimpanzees.

 It has been hypothesized that bonobos are able to live a more peaceful lifestyle in part because of an abundance of nutritious vegetation in their natural habitat, allowing them to travel and forage in large parties.

 Recent studies show that there are significant brain differences between bonobos and chimpanzees.
 Bonobos have more grey matter volume in the right anterior insula, right dorsal amygdala, hypothalamus, and right dorsomedial prefrontal cortex, all of which are regions assumed to be vital for feeling empathy, sensing distress in others and feeling anxiety.
 They also have a thick connection between the amygdala, an important area that can spark aggression, and the ventral anterior cingulate cortex, which has been shown to help control impulses in humans.
 This thicker connection may make them better at regulating their emotional impulses and behavior.

 Bonobo society is dominated by females, and severing the lifelong alliance between mothers and their male offspring may make them vulnerable to female aggression.
 De Waal has warned of the danger of romanticizing bonobos: "All animals are competitive by nature and cooperative only under specific circumstances" and that "when first writing about their behaviour, I spoke of 'sex for peace' precisely because bonobos had plenty of conflicts.
 There would obviously be no need for peacemaking if they lived in perfect harmony."

 Surbeck and Hohmann showed in 2008 that bonobos sometimes do hunt monkey species.
 Five incidents were observed in a group of bonobos in Salonga National Park, which seemed to reflect deliberate cooperative hunting.
 On three occasions, the hunt was successful, and infant monkeys were captured and eaten.

-There is one inferred killing in the wild, and a confirmed lethal attack in captivity.
+There is one inferred intraspecies killing in the wild, and a confirmed lethal attack in captivity.
 In both cases, the attackers were female and the victims were male.

 Diet

 The bonobo is an omnivorous frugivore; 57% of its diet is fruit, but this is supplemented with leaves, honey, eggs, meat from small vertebrates such as anomalures, flying squirrels and duikers, and invertebrates.
+The truffle species Hysterangium bonobo is eaten by bonobos.
 In some instances, bonobos have been shown to consume lower-order primates.
 Some claim bonobos have also been known to practise cannibalism in captivity, a claim disputed by others.
 However, at least one confirmed report of cannibalism in the wild of a dead infant was described in 2008.
 A 2016 paper reported two more instances of infant cannibalism, although it was not confirmed if infanticide was involved.